Show Your Progress with the NCCE Computing Quality Framework Accreditation

 Successful schools receive a certificate and the right to feature this on their website.

-The National Centre for Computing Education's Computing Quality Mark is active for one year, after which time a school will need to be re-assessed if it wishes to retain the award.
+The National Centre for Computing Education's Computing Quality Mark is active for three years, after which a school will need to be re-assessed if it wishes to retain the award.